 Determine top elevation of the test and anchor pile immediately after driving and again just before load testing to check for heave.
 Re-drive all pile that heaved in excess of 1⁄4-inch (6 mm) or jack the pile to the original elevation before testing.
-Wait 72 hours between driving the anchor pile or the load test pile and performing the load test.
+Wait 72 hours between driving the anchor pile or the load test pile and performing the load test a.
+For piles 2 feet (610 mm) or less in diameter or width: